 Scrum vs. Kanban - How to select the best agile methodology for you

 What are the reasons to use agile approaches in projects?
 Let’s answer this question with some figures: The State of agile survey found that the greater majority of people (70%) using the agile approach improved their ability to manage changing priorities.
 Before people start working with agile tools they have expectations about the benefits, and after the projects completion they can say whether their expectations were met, or not.
 The following image shows the importance of several aspects and whether they improved by using agile methodologies or tools.
+(The data is from the 8th State of Agile survey, but the results stayed almost the same over the years.)

-Based on the graph above it is important for 75% of the participants of the survey to accelerate the “time to market” (blue bar).
+BYou can see that it is important for 75% of the participants of the survey to accelerate the “time to market” (blue bar).
 For 83% of projects this aspect improved by using agile methodologies (yellow bar).
 This behavior can be seen for all of the shown aspects: important aspects improved for the vast majority of projects.
 What the survey didn’t talk about, are the reasons why for some participants those aspects didn’t improve.

 The Agile Manifesto